A Two Wheel Gear Guide to Biking with Kids

 One of the things we love most about cycling is its flexibility.
 You can hop on your bike and head to the mountains for the weekend, or use it as a mode of transport during the week.

-While solo commutes are generally pretty straightforward, cycling with kids can make things a little more complicated!
-Doing the school run by bike is a great way to get some exercise while enjoying some quality family time, but it may require a bit of forward planning.
+While solo commutes are generally pretty straightforward, biking with kids can make things a little more complicated!
+Doing the school run by bike ride is a great way to get some exercise while enjoying some quality family time, but it may require a bit of forward planning.

-Since we’re officially in back-to-school territory, we put together a guide to outline our best tips for commuting with kids.
+Since we’re officially in back-to-school territory, we put together a guide to outline our best tips for biking with kids.

 Anyone who’s spent time around kids knows time is not on their side when it comes to doing, well, pretty much anything.
 Kids can be high maintenance travellers, and it’s almost certain that somewhere along the way someone will need a toilet break, a snack or an adjustment to their clothing.

 Our advice?
-If you’ve estimated 30 minutes’ travel time to get them to school, add on an extra 15 minutes to be safe!
+If you’ve estimated 30 minutes’ travel time to get them to school, add on an extra 15 minutes of bike ride time to be safe!